How to Clean a Backpack

 Backpacks are no longer exclusively an essential piece of hiking equipment.
-Many city dwellers now use backpacks to carry around their groceries, school supplies, work essentials, and gym clothes on a day-to-day basis.
+Many city dwellers now use drawstring bags and backpacks to carry around their groceries, school supplies, work essentials, and gym clothes on a day-to-day basis.
 So, when it comes to a backpack, upkeep is of the essence to prolong its life.
 Yet, if it’s really dirty, you’ll need to pull out the big guns and thoroughly clean it.
 But knowing or not knowing how to clean a backpack can make the difference between a bag that shows its age and one that looks nice and new.
 So, here are our tips to take care of your backpack.

 How to Clean a Hiking Backpack